LimeChain/Fruzhin/README.md

 Note: This step will be automated in the future
 ```

-Depending on your architecture type, you will have to grab one of either 2 versions(arm/amd) of the wasmer-java dylib
+For now, you will have to manually grab the compiled `wasmer-java` dynamic library
-file from `wasmer-setup` folder.
+file from the subfolder under `./wasmer-setup` corresponding to your architecture type.
 Copy the file to the Java `Extensions` folder:

 ```